APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 	- Title IX training at UCLA does not mention the Title IX Coordinator at all

 		- The Title IX Office notification is buried within the legal documents

-	- Barriers to reporting
+	- There are barriers to reporting

 		- Title IX Coordinator awareness can reduce other barriers

 - School accountability is largely voluntary